 Of course, if you prefer to drink your vodka sodas ghost-free, you can always sign up for a regular pub crawl.
 Either way, you’ll certainly be making a few friends along the way!

-Located on the shopping-centric Royal St in the Bywater neighborhood, Studio Be is dedicated solely to displaying the work of the popular local artist, BMike (AKA Brandon Odums).
+Studio Be, located on Royal St in the Bywater neighborhood, is dedicated solely to displaying the work of the popular local artist, BMike (AKA Brandon Odums).
+The gallery is open between Wednesday and Sunday from 2 PM to 8 PM.

 Located in the University of New Orleans’ east campus, the Lakefront Arena is one of the city’s go-to venues for everything from music and sports, to comedy, ice shows and beyond.